codahale/veil/README.md

 #### `veil.schnorr`

-`veil.schnorr` implements a fully integrated Schnorr signature algorithm over ristretto255, as described by [Fleischhacker et al.](https://eprint.iacr.org/2011/673.pdf).
+`veil.schnorr` implements a fully integrated Schnorr signature algorithm over ristretto255, as described by [Fleischhacker et al.][schnorr].
 It produces _indistinguishable_ signatures (i.e., signatures which do not reveal anything about the signing key or signed message) and when encrypted with an unrelated key (i.e. by `veil.mres`) are _pseudorandom_ (i.e. indistinguishable from random noise).

 ## License